AG2048/smart-chess/chess_game_plan.md

 The plan is to have LED denote:

 1. past piece move (the previous "from" and "to" square)
+  - Have a variable recording 2 coordinates.
+Can default to -1, -1 if first move.
 2. Cursor Selection (have different colours if cursor is on "movable" piece)
 3. Possible Move Indication (When a piece is selected, show all possible squares it can move to)
 4. Possible Capture Indication (if the possible move is a capture, use different colour)
 5. Checks - highlight check source
 6. Pawn promotion lights up pawns and enables cursor to select on 4 symbols of "promotable" pieces
 7. Draw type / checkmate indication